freezedev/splicedlime/README.md

 Spliced Lime
 ============

-Spliced Lime is a utility for converting CSS to JSON and the other way around.
+Spliced Lime is a utility for converting CSS to JSON and/or the other way around.
 Spliced Lime can be used as a library (to be called programatically) or as an command-line application.

 It is intended for using CSS in environment that don't usually support CSS, such as: